How to Define Your Target Audience

-Apple’s diehard flock, ultimately, desires and values the emotional fulfillment an Apple device gives them.
-This includes perceived quality, superior technology, and the feeling of being a part of an advanced movement/society.
+Apple’s diehard flock (a.k.a. “fanboys”), ultimately desires and values the emotional fulfillment an Apple device gives them.
+This includes perceived quality, superior technology and the feeling of being a part of an advanced movement/society.

 In fact, the company sells millions of over-priced devices (compared to say, Samsung Mobile).
 They also offer a closed operating system (unlike Android’s inclusive platform).
-But instead of making Apple enthusiasts sofeel isolated, the exact opposite rings true.
+But instead of making Apple enthusiasts feel isolated, they actually manage to achieve the exact opposite.

-Clever and effective marketing, backed by a crisp understanding of their customer, helps Apple to make buyers feel a part of a special, privileged group.
+Clever and effective marketing, backed by a crystal clear understanding of their customer, helps Apple to make buyers feel part of a special, privileged group.

-The emotional connection brewed helps the Silicon Valley giant to steer clear of the competition.
-They end up selling dozens of millions of devices in mature smartphone markets than any other smartphone maker.
+They end up selling dozens of millions more devices in mature smartphone markets than any other smartphone maker.

-Successful businesses use buying personas to craft a compelling story that relates to their core customer, as well as connect with them emotionally.
+Successful businesses use buyer personas to craft a compelling story that relates to their core customer, as well as connect with them emotionally.

-Ask if you are creating the right buyer personas.
-This would help you define the ‘who’ aspect.
-Asking who is your buyer helps I analyzing and answering a number of vital targeting questions, such as:
+So, ask yourself whether you’re creating the right buyer personas.
+This will help you define the ‘who’ aspect.
+Asking who your buyer is helps to analyse and answer a number of vital targeting questions, such as:

 - Age.
 E.g. What age/age group or bracket does your product or service appeal to?